asundquistdavis/Civ-Project/README.md

-# Civ Prodject
+# Civ Project

-## Overview
+## Methodology
-This repo creates a interactive web app to play an online version of the Civilization Board game.

-The app is hosted through [Heroku](https://www.heroku.com) using a [flask](https://www.fullstackpython.com/flask.html) framework.

-The game logic is written in Python and states are stored in an SQL server hosted through Heroku.

-The game board/map is drawn using [Leaflet](https://leafletjs.com/), open source mapping library for javascript.
+This project is a fully deployed web app.
+The backend and game logic is written in Python's [Django](https://www.djangoproject.com/) framework.
+The app is hosted through [Heroku](https://www.heroku.com) and the Postgres database is hosted through [AWS](https://aws.amazon.com/).
+Static files are currently served by the Heroku.
+The frontend utilizes Django's render templates functionality and features [Leaflet](https://leafletjs.com/), open source mapping library for javascript, to draw the game board.
 The territories' styling layers are drawn by hand and converted to geojson using [geojson.io](https://geojson.io/#map=2/0/20).

+## Gameplay
+Civilization is a round based strategy game where each player develops a civilization through a combination constructing cities, acquiring advancement cards and advancing on the AST (Archeological Succession Table).
+Each round is broken up into several phases, such as census, movement and trade.
+Within each phase, players take turns performing key actions for that phase.
+Movement is a key phase that allows players to construct new cities, grow their population, and attack nearby players.
+While conquest *can* contribute to a player's victory, the game balances several components, meaning trade and diplomacy are just as important, if not more.
+In addition to movement, trade allows players to exchange commodities to build sets of commodities.
+Sets are used to purchase advancement cards, with larger sets worth exponentially more.
+Trade also comes at the risk of acquiring calamities.
+At the end of each round players must meet 'era' requirements, such as number of cities or advancement cards, to move forward on the AST.
+Falling behind on AST does not guarantee losing, however it plays a role in the final score.
+The game ends when at least one player reaches the end of the AST (end of bronze age).
+More about the rules to Mega Civilization can be found [here](https://prezi.com/p/hew0mh5zdu14/mega-civilization-game-play-and-rules/).

+## Inspiration
+This game is modeled after the 1980 Avalon Hill board game, [Civlilization](https://en.wikipedia.org/wiki/Civilization_(1980_board_game)), and the [Mega Civilization](https://boardgamegeek.com/boardgame/184424/mega-civilization) board game, a remastered and expanded version of the original.
+The game is not to be confused with Cid Meier's computer game series, developed by activision, which also draws inspiration from the original Avalon Hill game.